htcondor/htcondor/docs/version-history/development-release-series-89.rst

   admins issue command ``chown -R root:root /etc/condor/tokens.d``.
   :jira:`266`

-- As an improved security measure, HTCondor will now prohibit Linux jobs from running setuid executables by default.
+- As an improved security measure, HTCondor can now prohibit Linux jobs from running setuid executables by default.
 We believe the only common setuid program this impacts is ``ping``.
-To allow jobs to run setuid binaries, set ``DISABLE_SETUID`` to ``false`` in the configuration of the worker node.
+To prohibit jobs from running setuid binaries, set ``DISABLE_SETUID`` to ``true`` in the configuration of the worker node.
   :jira:`256`

-- The ``condor_procd`` now attempts to detect invalidly short reads of the ``/proc`` filesystem on Linux.
-If it reads ``/proc`` and does not find its own PID, the PID of its parent, or PID 1, it considers the read invalid and will immediately retry it.
-However, these precautions do not detect the majority of short reads.
-In addition, therefore, the ``condor_procd`` compares the number of PIDs it just read to the number of PIDs it read the last time it checked; if the number is too much smaller, that is also considered an invalid read.
-If the re-read fails, the result of the previous read is returned.
-The ``condor_procd`` checks for this condition because not finding every PID on the system causes a wide variety of user-visible failures, which (usually) result in HTCondor completely restarting.

-  The default threshold for "too much smaller" is that the current read is less than 90% of the previous read; in our testing, this detected every actual short read with an overhead of roughly one additional read per 4000.
-You can tune the threshold by setting ``_CONDOR_PROCAPI_RETRY_FRACTION`` in the ``condor_master``'s environment to the threshold's floating-point value (so that the default is ``0.90``).
-This value is only passed to the ``condor_procd`` on start-up.
-  :jira:`33`

 - SCITOKENS is now in the default list of authentication methods.
   :jira:`47`